MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/faq-sales-suggest-sales-lines-with-copilot.md

   * *Get products from order 103031*
   * *Need products from last invoice in August*

-## How was sales line suggestions with Copilot evaluated?
+## <a name="how-was-sales-line-suggestions-with-copilot-evaluated-what-metrics-are-used-to-measure-performance"></a>How was sales line suggestions with Copilot evaluated?
 What metrics are used to measure performance?

 The feature underwent extensive testing where numerous prompts in US English representing both typical use and use by bad actors.
 Testing was based on [!INCLUDE [prod_short](includes/prod_short.md)]'s demonstration data and a large labelled product catalogue available as open source.

 This feature is built in accordance with Microsoft's Responsible AI Standard.
 [Learn more about responsible AI from Microsoft](https://aka.ms/RAI).

-## What are the limitations of sales line suggestions with Copilot?
+## <a name="what-are-the-limitations-of-sales-line-suggestions-with-copilot-how-can-users-minimize-the-impact-of-the-sales-line-suggestions-with-copilot-limitations-when-using-the-system"></a>What are the limitations of sales line suggestions with Copilot?
 How can users minimise the impact of the sales line suggestions with Copilot limitations when using the system?

 * Find products